Flood advisory in effect for Oahu

-Forecasters said some locations that will experience flooding include Honolulu, Moanalua, Halawa, Salt Lake, Aiea, Kalihi, Pearl City, Iroquois Point, Ahuimanu, Manoa, Kahaluu, Waiahole, Kaneohe, Waipahu, Waikele, Palolo, Maunawili, Waikane, Ewa Beach and Kunia.
+At 1:16 p.m., the radar and rain gauges recorded heavy rainfall over central and leeward portions of Oahu at a rate of 1 to 2.5 inches per hour.
+Forecasters said heavy rain may spread to other areas of the island during the afternoon.

-Officials urge individuals to stay away from streams, drainage ditches and low-lying areas prone to flooding.
+Some affected locations include Honolulu, Mililani, Pearl City, Waikele, Wahiawa, Wheeler Field, Waipahu, Kunia, Aiea, Halawa, Waiahole, Schofield Barracks, Waikane, Salt Lake, Kahaluu, Moanalua, Ahuimanu, Iroquois Point, Ewa Beach and Kaaawa.

-If flooding persists, officials may extend the advisory beyond 6 p.m.
-Check back later for updates on this story.
+“Stay away from streams, drainage ditches and low lying areas prone to flooding,” forecasters said.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.